volkandindar/agartha/README.md

 - After, you will see 'Agartha' tab in the main window and it will be also registered the right click, under 'Extensions > Agartha {LFI|RCE|Auth|SQLi|Http-Js}'.<br/><br/>

 ## Directory Traversal/Local File Inclusion
 It both supports unix and windows file systems.
-You can generate any wordlists for the path you want.
+You can generate any wordlists dynamically for the path you want.
 You just need to supply a file path and that's all.

 **'Depth'** is represantion of how deep the wordlist should be.
 You can generates word list 'till/equal to' this value.